beginning of content

 How are the growth charts used?

-Growth charts will help you track how your baby is growing by showing normal growth curves (i.e., always increasing).
+Growth charts help you track how your baby is growing by showing normal growth curves (i.e., always increasing).
 You can plot your baby’s growth to see if it follows a similar pattern to other babies on that percentile.
+Remember, your child should not be expected to follow a curve exactly.

 Growth charts are used until your child turns 18.

-You can talk to your child health nurse or doctor about other health checks to make sure your child is growing and developing normally.
+There are recommended routine health checks for your baby; the exact timing and frequency depends on which state or territory you live in.
+You can talk to your child health nurse or doctor about when to have these health checks, to make sure your child is growing and developing normally.

 How will my baby be measured?